How to Keep a UK’s GMC License to Practice

 GMC Policy Change?

-The GMC need not encourage giving up a license to
+The GMC need not encourage GP to give up a license to

 practice which always means giving up a place on the performers'